BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[They arrive at a clearing where patterns of leaves form a natural mandala\]

-\[Ancient Noaidi sits at center, arranging leaves with precise movements\]
+\[Ancient Thaum sits at center, arranging leaves with precise movements\]

-ANCIENT NOAIDI: \*The autumn acknowledges you.
+ANCIENT THAUM: \*The autumn acknowledges you.
 You begin to hear its voice.\*

-\[Noaidi sweeps hand, causing leaves to swirl into temporal visions\]
+\[Thaum sweeps hand, causing leaves to swirl into temporal visions\]

-ANCIENT NOAIDI: \*Before time was measured, the turning leaves taught us about cycles.
+ANCIENT THAUM: \*Before time was measured, the turning leaves taught us about cycles.
 Watch\...\*

 \[Vision shows the first autumn, how early people learned to preserve